fsiddh/Datasets/README.md

 # Datasets
-This repository contains various Datasets.
+This repository contains various Datasets from different domains.